stencila/r/README.md

 RScript -e 'stencila::run()'
 ```

 Then, open your Stencila Document from within the [Stencila Desktop](https://github.com/stencila/desktop).
-The host will be automatically detected by the dektop app and you'll be able to execute R code cells from within your documents.
+The host will be automatically detected by the desktop app and you'll be able to execute R code cells from within your documents.

 More documentation is available at https://stencila.github.io/r